 2.6 Section 101 of the Scotland Act 1998

 The Scotland Act 1998 imposes a special (and possibly unique) requirement upon courts when interpreting legislation of the Scottish Parliament.
-Any provision of the Scottish Parliament (including delegated legislation) which could be read in such a way as to be outwith the legislative competence of the Parliament must be:
+Any provision in legislation of the Scottish Parliament (primary and subordinate legislation) which could be read in such a way as to be outwith the legislative competence of the Scottish Parliament must be:

 read as narrowly as is required for it to be within competence, if such reading is possible.